Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- This season, he's put up 15.3% of the Warriors' attempted field goals, as he's averaging 20.2 per contest.
+- This season, Stephen Curry has made 10.0 shots per game, which adds up to 15.8% of his team's total makes.

-- He's made 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.
+- He's taken 11.4 threes per game, or 18.1% of his team's shots from beyond the arc this season.

-- Curry's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Warriors average the fourth-most possessions per game with 104.8.
+- The Warriors average the fourth-most possessions per game with 104.8.
+His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- On the boards, the Lakers are ranked 25th in the league, giving up 44.9 rebounds per contest.
+- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked squad in the NBA.

-- Looking at assists, the Lakers have conceded 25.7 per contest, 15th in the league.
+- Looking at assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.

-- The Lakers are the 18th-ranked team in the league at allowing threes, giving up 12.5 made 3-pointers per game.
+- In terms of 3-pointers, the Lakers are 18th in the league, conceding 12.5 makes per game.

 Stephen Curry vs. the Lakers